Anomalous symmetry protected topological states in interacting fermion systems

-Similarly, we can consider the (2-0)/(0-2) moves changing the number of vertices, and it is easy to verify that both $P_f^\g$ and $P_f^c$ are conserved.
-The combination of the standard (2-2) move and (2-0)/(0-2) will further induce other (2-2) Pachner move and (3-1)/(1-3) Pachner move \cite{Pachner1991}.
-In fact, all these 2D Pachner moves are related to the 3D tetrahedron shown in \fig{fig:tetra} by projection.
-So they are all symmetric and total fermion parity even.
-Similar to the FSLU approach to fSPT states, the fixed point condition for the (2-2) move will give rise to a Pentagon equation which allows us to compute the amplitude $\psi(\{g_i\})$.
-For the case $G_b=\Z_2^T$, we can choose a simple solution with $\psi(\{g_i\}=(\frac{1}{\sqrt{2}})^{N_v} $ where $N_v$ is the total number of vertices for a given triangulation $\cT$.
+where we have used $\dd n_3=0$ (mod 2), and abbreviated $n_3(\s_0\s_1,\s_1\s_2,\s_2\s_3)$ to $n_3(0123)$ and so on.
+Since $\Delta P_f^\g (F_\mathrm{2D}) = \Delta P_f^c (F_\mathrm{2D})$ by \eq{eq:n3def}, we see that the 2D boundary $F$ move does not change the total fermion parity $P_f=P_f^\g P_f^c$ too.
+We can also consider the (2-0)/(0-2) moves changing the number of vertices, and it is easy to verify that both $P_f^\g$ and $P_f^c$ are conserved.
+Similar to the FSLU approach to fSPT states, the fixed point condition for the (2-2) move will give rise to a second type algebraic condition -- Pentagon equation that allows us to compute the amplitude $\psi(\{\sigma_i\})$.
+It turns out that we can choose a simple solution with $\psi(\{\sigma_i\})=(1/\sqrt{2})^{N_v} $ where $N_v$ is the total number of vertices for a given triangulation $\cT$.
+For realistic systems with a fixed lattice geometry, it would be straightforward to project the above fixed point wavefunction on to that particular lattice, e.g., triangular lattice.

-Thus we have constructed an ASPT state with $T^2=1$ on the 2D boundary of a 3D trivial fSPT system with arbitrary triangulation lattice consistently (to be both symmetric and total fermion parity even).
+Thus we have constructed an ASPT state with $T^2=1$ on the 2D boundary of a 3D trivial fSPT system with arbitrary triangulation lattice consistently (to be both symmetric and total fermion parity fixed).
 One may wonder whether the bulk complex fermion degrees of freedom can be moved to the 2D boundary, such that this state is defined purely in 2D.
 For example, for the system with only one complex fermion mode (blue ball) in the bulk in \fig{fig:tetra}, we can move the complex fermion to the boundary.
 However, since the complex fermion mode is used to compensate the fermion parity changes for all the boundary triangles, the entanglement between them would introduce nonlocal interactions of the 2D system.
 So the 3D bulk is an intrinsic feature of this ASPT state.